Pnbcris/HackClub-Moonshot/Seiri_Journal.md

+**NOTE: please discredit 1 hour of work due to wasting it trying to figure out how to set up Electron, which I inevitably failed to do so**

 ## **October 19th : Brainstorm Project + Working on Logos**
 I began today with trying to figure out what my project should even be about.
 I tried using Notion + Google Calendar to track my activity and create a gantt chart, yet after a couple hours, I gave up, simply because its too time consuming and every iteration of trying to get it to function together ends up taking too long to update/never updates.
 So I believe that is what my project would surround, creating a more responsive student friendly application which could remove the additional headaches that come with personal planners.
 I also believe it would be a great touch to also iterate other features that would help with academic success; could be flash cards, a pomodoro timer or simply notepad boards; whatever one might desire for the most optimal organization, it would be there; It's definetly an ambitious goal but its worth a shot;